Yinka09/WeatherAppClone_v2/README.md

-This is a version 2 of my Weather application clone.
+This is a version 2 of my simple Weather application clone.